4 Summer St., Rm 104, Haverhill, MA 01830 | Office Hours 8:00-4:00 | Phone (978) 374-5740 | Fax (978) 373-1535

 Social Studies & History program in the Haverhill Publics Schools provides student with an in-depth learning experience of the course of human events.
 At the elementary level, students are introduced to their community, learn to develop their role in society and begin to discover the world in which they live.
 In middle school and high school, the students immerse themselves in the stories of our time using the lessons of the past to learn how it impacts the present and inform their decision-making in the future.
 The course of study covers the histories of the World and the United States.

 Curriculum Maps: The curriculum maps for the social studies and history can be found in the curriculum section of the Haverhill Public Schools website under social studies and history.
 For each grade and content area, one can find the scope and sequence of study.
-Maps are currently being revised to incorporate the 2011 Massachusetts Literacy Frameworks.
+Maps are currently being revised to incorporate the 2018 Massachusetts History and Social Science Framework.

 Middle: Students take the following history courses at the middle school level.